 The transition arrangements Ofsted has set out for schools to develop their curriculum plans in line with the 'quality of education' judgement applies to science teaching.
 The transitional period will be up for review in September 2022.
 To learn more about it, check out this article from The Key.

 See paragraph 230 of the School Inspection Handbook for more details.

 Your senior leadership team, curriculum leads, subject leads, teachers and pupils.

-- Conversations (download the questions in the section below)
+- Conversations with teachers (download the questions in the section below)

 - Looking at curriculum documentation

 - Lesson observations (4 to 6 per selected 'deep dive' subject)